 Make sure he/she/they get a good night’s sleep and eat a healthy meal prior to their visit.
 Keep things as relaxing and calm as possible.
 Try to avoid putting pressure on them which can lead to increased anxiety.

 What happens if my child doesn’t meet the requirements for a Gifted program?

 Nothing.
 You and your child can go back to normal life.
 Parents do, however, often find they gain a better understanding of their child and how they process information.

 Caring Therapists of Broward & Palm Beach offers proven and effective treatments

-We are proud to say that our current and past clients have seen much success in their lives since starting with Caring.
-We have a 5-star rating on Google and Facebook.
+We are proud to say that our current and past clients have seen much success in their lives since starting with Caring Therapists.
+We are proud to have highly rated reviews on Google and Facebook.
 We are committed to working with your child.